ahmadm712/ahmadm712/README.md

 ## 🙋‍♂️ About Me
 - 🔭 I’m a collage student at at [Sekolah Tinggi Teknologi Bandung](https://sttbandung.ac.id)

-- 🌱 I’m currently learning MERN Stack,Flutter,Laravel
+- 🌱 I’m currently learning MERN Stack,Flutter

-- 👨‍ I’m Work as Junior Software Engineer Intern at ELC
+- 👨‍ I’m Work as Software Engineer at ELC

 - 📫 How to reach me: Reach out to me directly through my [Instagram](https://instagram.com/ahmxmad) or [Linkedin](https://www.linkedin.com/in/ahmad-muji-burohman/)